chubes4/cluckin-chuck/README.md

 This theme is designed to work with the Wing Map plugin, which provides:
 - `wing_location` custom post type
 - `wing-map/map-display` block for interactive maps
+- `wing-map/wing-review` block for displaying user-submitted reviews
 - Wing location metadata (address, coordinates, ratings)
+- User review submission and moderation system

+The theme displays reviews embedded in wing location posts as `wing-map/wing-review` blocks, which are automatically generated from approved user comments.

 **Note:** The theme will work without the plugin, but wing location functionality requires the plugin to be active.